OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 The dApp must:

     - Be a Truffle-based project
--   Use web3 or ethers
+    - Use web3.js or ethers.js
     - Use webpack or a similar build system

 ### Overview